fablakeson/antifa-ui-test-framework/README.md

 3. It's free and always will be!
 This is a community-maintained project and you can also help evolve it.

-4. You support the anti-fascist struggle and want to make that clear to your organization and coworkers!
+4. You support the anti-fascist struggle and want to make it clear to your organization and coworkers!

-<small>* At current state we only support Selenium, but it other implementations should be added in future.</small>
+<small>* At current state we only support Selenium, but it other implementations will be added in future.</small>

-## Are you a real NERD?
-Really?
+## Are you a NERD?
 Then read our paper!

 * [ANTIFA: An NLP-based Automated User Interface Test Framework](#)